sanjayheaven/simple-js-export/README.md

 - Quick & Simple export to CSV in **Browser** or in **Node** .
 - Add Excel data export in the **future** version

+## 💡💡💡

+In Node situation, sometimes datasouce could be a big file or from Http.
+Well, use Stream to deal with it ?

 ## Install

 ### browser